 This is how dreams are made into reality.
-You have to get a lot done even though your life says, "There's no time for your desires".
-And you have to make things in exceptional high quality.
+You have to get a lot done even though your life says, “There’s no time for your desires.”

-Just think how difficult it would be for a man or a woman, who had goals to become in high demand so they could help thousands of people, to come up the ranks from obscurity if they had to contend with the barriers that society has of people they don't know...
+Just think how difficult it would be for a person—who had goals to become in high demand so they could help thousands of people—to come up the ranks from obscurity if they had to contend with the barriers that society has of people they don’t know....

-Things like "mistrust" and "no confidence" in anothers are just two overwhelming tasks to rise above in the overall scheme of things.
+Things like “mistrust” and “no confidence” in others are just two overwhelming tasks to rise above in the overall scheme of things.

 This is extremely sad.
-It is also something that shouldn't be.
-But there they are at the end of their lives with nothing but regret for putting their personal bucket list aside for "other things" that did not matter nearly as much as the things on their lists.
-On of them, at the top, is almost always "write my book".
+It is also something that shouldn’t be.
+But there they are at the end of their lives with nothing but regret for putting their personal bucket list aside for “other things” that did not matter nearly as much.
+One of them at the top is almost always “write my book.”

 Imagine how much easier it would be if you were to actually write your book NOW and move forward in your life and career trusted by others who were confident in you.
 With these and other social barriers out of the way by being a respected author of an amazing book, the potential is exponential!

 It could be described as being similar to trying to be noticed in the complete darkness of night versus having a bright spotlight on you.

 So, it is important that you write your book, for many reasons, including your ability to make a lot of money so you can better the lives of a lot more people.
 Let’s make sure you actually get it done and as quickly as ever possible.

 That is why I am sharing this document with you!